barbushin/php-console/README.md

 So paths like `/path/to/project/module/file.php` will be displayed on client as `/module/file.php`.

-### Work with different server encodings
+### Works with different server encodings

-If you internal server encoding is not UTF-8, so you need to call:
+If your internal server encoding is not UTF-8, so you need to call:

 	$connector->setServerEncoding('CP1251');